EzechukwuJI/ezechukwuji.github.io/_posts/14-09-2017-How-To-Create-A-Simple-Counter-Using-Javascript-HTML-CSS.md

+---
+layout: blogpost
+title: How To Create A Simple Counter Using Javascript, HTML & CSS
+comments: true
+---

 So I was a little bored and decided to play around with Javascript.
 The idea was to create something like the counter on [this page](https://www.greencirclesalons.ca/) using javascript, HTML and a little CSS; using a different layout.
 I guess it looks nice, right?.
 I figured someone might find this useful so I decided to share the snippet here.
 The final output is as shown in the image above and increments from the left.